 In addition to servers, NordVPN lets you take full advantage of powerful features like kill switch, IPv6 leak protection, Split tunneling, Obfuscation and much more.
 Considering the heavy internet regulation in Cuba, these features are perfect for securely navigating through Cuban cyberspace.

 Another major perk of using NordVPN is that you can easily unblock popular streaming platforms like BBC iPlayer, Hulu, Amazon Prime Video, and US Netflix without much effort.
-Best of all, NordVPN offers AES-256 encryption, 5 simultaneous connections, and a 30-day refund policy for just $3.71/mo.
-Learn more about this VPN in our NordVPN review.
+Best of all, NordVPN offers AES-256 encryption, 5 simultaneous connections, and a 30-day refund policy for just $3.71/mo .
+Learn more about this VPN in our review of NordVPN (updated 2021).

 4. ExpressVPN – Best Cuba VPN for Streaming